omerfaunal/boun-syllabus-finder/README.md

 #Bogazici Registration Syllabus Finder

 Have you ever said "Where is the goddamn syllabus?"
 I said and created this script!
+Write your course name and get your syllabus immediately (If there exist one)